 Suicide is a taboo subject.
 People don't usually want to talk about it.
-But many women who've suffered sexual abuse as a child think about it, plan it, and even attempt it.
+But many men who've suffered sexual abuse think about it, plan it, and even attempt it.
 Why?

-Childhood abuse can have so many harmful effects it's no wonder many women think about killing themselves.
+Childhood abuse can have so many harmful effects many men think about killing themselves.